RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.models/aqueduct.models.integration.md

 class Integration(ABC)
 ```

-Abstract class for the various integrations Aqueduct interacts with.
+Base class for the various integrations Aqueduct interacts with.

 <a id="aqueduct.models.integration.Integration.__hash__"></a>